swcarpentry/sql-novice-survey/episodes/10-prog.md

 ---
-title: "Programming with Databases"
+title: "Programming with Databases - Python"
 teaching: 20
 exercises: 15
 questions:
-- "How can I access databases from programs written in general-purpose languages?"
+- "How can I access databases from programs written in Python?"
 objectives:
 - "Write short programs that execute SQL queries."
 - "Trace the execution of a program that contains an SQL query."